-505.403 Requests from members of Congress.
+505.403 Requests from Members of Congress.

-- (a) The contracting officer shall consult with legal counsel if the response would disclose any of the following: - (1) Classified material. - (2) Confidential business information. - (3) Contractor bid or proposal information or source selection information as defined in FAR 3.104-3. - (4) Information prejudicial to a competitive acquisition. - (b) Refer the proposed response to the HCA and inform the OCIA of the action taken.
+- (a) The contracting officer shall consult with legal counsel if the response would disclose any of the following: - (1) Classified material. - (2) Confidential business information. - (3) Contractor bid or proposal information or source selection information as defined in FAR 3.104-3. - (4) Information prejudicial to a competitive acquisition. - (b) If the response involves proprietary or source selection information, the contracting officer shall use the GSA Form 3611 for clarity and visibility. - (c) Refer the proposed response to the HCA and inform the OCIA of the action taken.